vishwambharaRH/ocrllm/README.md

 For macOS, install the app.zip file, for Windows, install the .exe file.
 Navigate to the release window.

 ## Warning
-This build is not fully read yet, some bugs with Tesseract are expected.
+This build is not fully ready yet, some bugs with Tesseract are expected.
 These bugs will be rectified in future releases.